AirDnD/hero-photo-service/README.md

 # AirDnD - Hero Photo Service Systems Design

 > Systems Design project with a goal of hitting at least 1000 requests per second once uploaded onto AWS and load balanced.
+The final implementation went up to 4700 RPS.

 ## Related Projects